deepflowio/deepflow/server/agent_config/README.md

 **Description**:

-When dpdk.source is eBPF, the larger the time window will cause the agent to use more memory.
+When `inputs.cbpf.special_network.dpdk.source` is eBPF, the larger the time window will cause the agent to use more memory.

 #### Libpcap {#inputs.cbpf.special_network.libpcap}